All blogs| Archive. | Previous blog

 The Inch Hotel, Loch Ness, Scotland, inspirational setting for Clayton Burnett’s transformational events.

-Ken Burnett is co-founder of Clayton Burnett Limited, a director of The White Lion Press Limited, a consultant to The Burnett Works agency and former UK director, director of fundraising and chairman of the board of trustees for the international development charity ActionAid.
+At the time of writing Ken Burnett is co-founder of Clayton Burnett Limited, a director of The White Lion Press Limited, a consultant to The Burnett Works agency and former UK director, director of fundraising and chairman of the board of trustees for the international development charity ActionAid.
 He’s author of several books including Relationship Fundraising and The Zen of Fundraising and is founder and managing trustee of SOFII, The Showcase of Fundraising Innovation and Inspiration.

 line